 All accepted students must complete the LECOM Authorization and Consent Form on the LECOM student portal, myLECOM.
-Students who choose to use federal loans must compete the federal Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
-LECOM Financial Aid staff use the information on the FAFSA to determine eligibility for loans.
+Students who choose to use federal aid must complete the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
+The Office of Financial Aid uses the information on the FAFSA to determine eligibility for federal loans.
 Students applying for financial aid are required to complete the FAFSA annually.